How to scrap a car: top tips

 Use an authorised treatment facility

 When you look for a scrapyard, ensure it’s an authorised treatment facility (ATF), because these are registered with the Environment Agency, which makes sure scrapyards stick to rules and regulations around dismantling cars and correctly handling waste materials.
-A full list of ATF sites can be found on the Environment Agency’s website.
+You can find a full list of ATF sites on the Environment Agency’s website.

 During the handover process, you’ll need to give the scrapyard the vehicle’s V5C registration certificate (sometimes referred to as the ‘logbook’) and ensure they enter their details in the yellow section (V5C/3) ‘Selling or transferring your vehicle to a motor trader, insurer or dismantler’, which you should keep.
 You’ll be issued a Certificate of Destruction (CoD), which should be kept secure.